 Methods to optimise trial delivery

 We are proud to be working with surgical trainee collaboratives to help recruit to studies and optimise trial delivery.
 The Sunflower study, one of the UK’s largest surgical RCTs, aims to recruit 13500 patients from 50 centres.
-Over 100 surgical trainees are involved, some of whom are participating in the NIHR Associate PI scheme.
+Around 300 surgical trainees are involved so far, 102 of whom are participating in the NIHR Associate PI scheme.

 We also work closely with the Qualitative Research Integrated within Trials (QuinteT) group to develop methods to overcome challenges and optimise recruitment into trials that involve surgery.
 The QuinteT Recruitment Intervention (QRI) aims to understand and optimise recruitment and has been integrated into over thirty nationally funded feasibility, pilot and full RCTs.
 We are also using these novel qualitative methods, such as recording interactions between patients and healthcare professionals, to understand how new surgical procedures are introduced in the Surgical Innovation workstream on ‘Informed consent for new and evolving surgeries’ within the NIHR Bristol Biomedical Research Centre.

 We are developing electronic data capture methods for use in surgical trials, with a specific focus on patient-reported outcomes.
 The eRAPID study.